kokoscript/loopy-desktop/README.md

 The config included here is the one I use on a daily basis, so you might want to change a few things.

-- All virtual desktop features have been removed; if you rely on that, you'll need to add it all back in by comparing with fvwm's default config.
+- Nearly all virtual desktop features have been removed; if it's something you rely on, you'll need to add it all back in by comparing with fvwm's default config.
 - Some of the Platinum sound effects from MacOS have been added, and require mpg123 to be played.
 If you hate the idea of sound effects, comment out the following:
   - In StartFunction, `+ I Module FvwmEvent EventSounds`
   - In RaiseMoveX, `+ M PlaySound windowMoveDone.mp3`